Web Policy Guidelines and Governance

-Keck Medicine of USC does not support individual lab websites or personal faculty web pages.
-They are, however, permitted and held to the same graphic standards because they are ultimately a digital representation of the reputation of the University community.
-These groups still must use the logos and guidance provided by the main USC web services at http://identity.usc.edu
+The Keck School does not host or provide technical support for the development of individual lab or faculty websites; however, these sites are permitted and held to the same graphic standards.
+They are, ultimately, a digital representation of the reputation of the university community.
+These groups must use the logos and guidance provided by the main USC Web Services at http://identity.usc.edu.

 Use of PDFs and Other Downloadable Media

 PDFs are encouraged as a means of reference material for visitors to download.
 All downloadable media must include contact information, so that visitors with questions can contact the appropriate party.

 Please avoid any documents that may ask for patient identifying information that would result in the emailing of unsecure patient data and violating HIPAA guidelines.

 Use of Logos or Graphic Representations of Names